Kong Liang

-Kong Liang is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Lonely Fiery Star", he ranks 63rd among the 108 Stars of Destiny and 27th among the 72 Earthly Fiends.
+Kong Liang is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Lonely Fiery Star", he ranks 63rd among the 108 Heroes and 27th among the 72 Earthly Fiends.

 Background

-Seven chi tall and good-looking with a round face, large ears, wide lips and a squarish mouth, Kong Liang owns a manor at Mount White Tiger (白虎山) located in Qingzhou (in present-day Shandong) with his father Squire Kong and elder brother Kong Ming.
-He is nicknamed "Lonely Fiery Star" for his hot and pugnacious temper.
+The novel describes Kong Liang as a seven chi-tall and good-looking man with a round face, large ears, wide lips, and a squarish mouth.
+Kong Liang, along with his elder brother Kong Ming and their father Squire Kong, lives in a manor at Mount White Tiger (白虎山) in Qingzhou (in present-day Shandong).
+He is nicknamed "Lonely Fiery Star" while his brother is nicknamed "Hairy Star".